 Common questions about using SimpleAML and meeting your AUSTRAC obligations.

 No account is required.
 Just open the app and enter your firm name to get started.
-Your data is saved automatically to your browser and backed up to our secure cloud.

 AUSTRAC's risk-based framework requires your own written assessment for key areas — not just a checkbox.
 A tick box shows you completed a step.
 A written narrative shows you understood it and applied it to your specific firm.